Click on any picture to see a larger version.

 Kee Beach (“K.A.”) is at the north end of the Na Pali Cliffs.
 One of Kauai’s most popular beaches, it’s renowned for snorkeling.
 It’s also the access point for the scenic but treacherous 18-kilometer Kalalau Trail into the Na Pali coast.
 The popular name for Kee Beach is “the beach at the end of the road,” as it’s a short walk from the end of state route 560.
 This area must have been difficult for ancient Hawaiians to reach; the word kee, which literally means avoidance, otherwise connotes a long arduous journey.

 Driving east from Kee Beach along Kauai’s north shore, Route 560 becomes the Kuhio Highway (56).
-It passes Hanalei Bay (“Ha-nah-lay,” meaning crescent bay), and then a viewpoint that overlooks Hanalei Valley.
+It passes Hanalei Bay (“Ha-nah-lay,” meaning crescent bay), and then a viewpoint overlooking Hanalei Valley.
 Farmers in the valley grow taro, the Polynesian staple starch, as well as fruits and vegetables.

 Further east, the Kilauea Road off the highway leads to Kilauea Point (“Key-l’ow-ay-ah,” meaning spewing and spreading lava), on a picturesque cliff complete with lighthouse.
 Part of a national wildlife refuge, it’s the northernmost point in the main (inhabited) Hawaiian islands.

 The Wailua River (“Why-ah-loo-ah”) is the only navigable river in the Hawaiian Islands.
 The river’s mouth on the east coast of Kauai is just over three kilometers from where the river’s north and south forks converge into Hawaii’s miniature Mississippi— hence the name, which means two waters.
-But that’s plenty of room for kayaks, water skiers, and river cruises.
+But there’s plenty of room for kayaks, water skiers, and river cruises.
 Tourists can board flat-bottomed cruise boats for the 40-minute trip to Fern Grotto, a cave festooned with ferns and tropical greenery.
-Some brochures make the specious claim that the grotto is “sacred.”
+Some brochures falsely claim the grotto is “sacred.”
 Once there, they’re serenaded with “traditional” Hawaiian guitar and ukulele music, until it’s time to make way for the next herd.
 Yes, it’s a tourist trap, with the requisite quota of schlock.
-But the river is scenic enough to make it worthwhile.
+But the river is scenic enough to make a cruise worthwhile.

 Not all of Kauai is a garden.
 As on the other Hawaiian islands, the west (leeward) coast is a desert.
 Mountains in the interior condense the moisture from the prevailing westerly winds as rain, leaving only dry air for the leeward coast.
 If it’s overcast elsewhere on Kauai, you could well find sunshine on the beaches along Highway 50.
 Despite all the sunshine, this part of Kauai has not been developed as a resort destination.
 That’s because much of it is a Navy facility for testing missiles and missile defense systems.